fordplnes/fordplnes/README.md

 gf fandom iwec, i don't like most of you.

 <p align="center">
-keep your ships far away from me, thanks.
+keep your ships far away from me, thanks. i don't like discussing them.

 <p align="center"> also, i don't roleplay, so don't expect me to act in character. i block bill cosplayers for fun.
 </p>